salesforce/lwc-rfcs/text/0000-dynamic-import-hints.md

 ### Reasons
 The hint syntax in a form of a comment was selected for the following reasons:
 * complies with ‘what you write is what you see’ concept - an originally authored code remains untouched
-* eliminates any additional code transformations at compiler time
+* eliminates any additional code transformations at compile time
 * eliminates any additional processing during module resolution at runtime (to strip out or pre-process module name)

-### Hint Invariants
-* hint values must be globally available and resolvable on the server side
-* hint values must be statically verifiable
-* hint values must be finite and enumerable (ex: no Math.random())

 ### Dynamic Import Metadata
-The proposed metadata format will include a dynamically imported component name and a hint object, which in-itself contains the original query and a hint value.
+The proposed metadata format will include dynamically imported component name and a hint object, which in-itself contains the original query and a hint value.
 A hint value will be an array of objects with raw hint query, expected hint condition, and hint resource information.

 Proposed Shape
 ```js